Scaless/enumbra/README.md

 Q. Why is the library called enumbra (pronounced e-num-bruh)?

 A. The word umbra represents a region behind a celestial body where light is obscured.

-![umbra](https://www.nasa.gov/sites/default/files/umbra-penumbra.jpg)
-[Source: NASA.gov](https://www.nasa.gov/audience/forstudents/k-4/stories/umbra-and-penumbra)

 C++ enums sit in that region of the language.
 They're integers, kind of?
 They're flags, kind of?
 They're an *enumeration*, yet not *enumerable*?
 They are widely used as bit flags but there are few built-in resources for safely using them as such.
+They can be incredibly useful but for some reason feel neglected over shiny new features (reflection, etc).

+![umbra](https://www.nasa.gov/sites/default/files/umbra-penumbra.jpg)
+[Source: NASA.gov](https://www.nasa.gov/audience/forstudents/k-4/stories/umbra-and-penumbra)

 Q. Why not use another library like [magic-enum](https://github.com/Neargye/magic_enum)?

-Libraries like magic-enum rely on compiler hacks to function properly.
-For lage enums, constexpr generation is slow and cumbersome on compile times / memory.
+Compile-time libraries like magic-enum rely on compiler hacks to function properly.
+For large enums, constexpr generation is slow and cumbersome on compile times / memory.
 Pre-generating all of the relevant data is just very convenient.
-Enumbra will eventually support exporting to multiple langauges, making it easy to define your data in one central place.

 Q. Why are you not using <templates/reflection/language feature>?

 A. Because I didn't know how or it was too cumbersome.
-The entire reason I made this project is because exising solutions are too complicated, lack the features I want, or are not supported on the compilers that I am restricted to.
+The entire reason I made this project is because exising solutions are too complicated, lack the specific features I need, or are not supported on the compilers that I am restricted to.
 You are free to fork the project and alter the outputs to your liking or submit a PR.